-Car auctions have become big business in the United States.
+Car auctions have become a big business in the United States.
 However, car auctions have also become popular in several other countries throughout the world.
-In fact, many great deals can be had abroad, and a good bit of buying and selling certainly takes place in distant locations.
+Many great deals are abroad, and buying and selling take place in distant locations.

 The process involved in finding a car auction abroad is similar to that one would follow in America.
 It means that you need to do your research, which has certainly been made easier with the amount of information now readily available on the Internet.

 Where Can I Look For These Auctions?